fireteam99/cral-cli/README.md

 ## Contributing

 This is an open source project so feel free to fork and/or contribute at anytime.
-We use the fork and pull request workflow.
+This project users the fork and pull request workflow.

 ## Versioning

-The current version is 1.0.0
+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/fireteam99/cral-cli/tags).

 ## Authors